repl1307/Basic-JavaFX-Application/README.md

-# JavaFX-Website
+# Basic JavaFX Application
-A basic website made using JavaFX.
+A basic application made using JavaFX.
 It includes a to do list, image gallery, and tic tac toe game.